Joop Berkhout: Career

 As Berkhout recounted, some of his family members lived in Australia, Zimbabwe, and South Africa following the World War II.
 He decided to go to Africa.
 His journey in Africa began in Tanzania where he got trained at the Oxford University Press (OUP) and began selling books for a bookshop.
 He subsequently moved to work in Kenya, Zambia, Malawi, then finally to Nigeria.

 His achievements in Tanzania got the OUP interested in him, and he served as the OUP Manager in Lusaka, Zambia, from 1964 to 1966.
 His transfer to Nigeria by the OUP came on the same day he got a letter of contract job offer from Evans Brothers Ltd with headquarters in the United Kingdom to become its pioneering General Manager in Nigeria, with better offers.
 After deciding on which company to accept its offer with his wife, they opted for Evans.
 They moved to Nigeria in 1966.
 Initially, his work with Evans was to last for two years.
-A year later, however, the infamous Nigerian civil war began.
+A year later, however, the infamous Nigerian Civil War began.

 10 years later, he got promoted as Marketing Director of Evans Publishers in the UK.
 He relocated with his family to the UK, but soon resigned to return to Nigeria because he never liked the working environment in the UK.
 In 1978, Berkhout co-founded Spectrum Books Limited.

 In August 1991, he registered Safari Books Limited.
 In September 2008, he retired and sold Spectrum Books Limited alongside Soladayo Ogunniyi, stepping down as its executive chairman.
 Two weeks later, he was agitated and decided to resume publishing with Safari Books Limited.
 His favourite publications were biographies and autobiographies.

-Until his death Berkhout was the Pro-Chancellor and Chairman of the Governing Council of Michael and Cecilia Ibru University, Agbarha, Delta State, Nigeria.
-Business Day said that Berkhout lived about 60 years in that Nigerian until his death.
+Until his death, Berkhout was the Pro-Chancellor and Chairman of the Governing Council of Michael and Cecilia Ibru University, Agbarha, Delta State, Nigeria.
+Business Day said that Berkhout lived about 60 years in Nigeria until his death.